Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Related Work

 \section{Related Work}

 Due to space limit, in this section we only discuss related work about Trojan defenses.
-Related work about Trojan attacks are provided in Appdx.~\ref{subsec:Related-Work-about-Attacks}.
-A large number of Trojan defenses have been proposed so far, among which Neural Cleanse (NC) \cite{Wang_etal_19Neural}, Network Pruning (NP) \cite{liu2018fine}, STRIP \cite{Gao_etal_19Strip}, and Februus \cite{doan2020februus} are representative for 4 different types of defenses and are carefully analyzed in Section~\ref{par:Baseline-defenses-setup}.
+Related work about Trojan attacks are provided in Appdx.~\ref{sec:Related-Work-about-Attacks}.
+A large number of Trojan defenses have been proposed so far, among which Neural Cleanse (NC) \cite{Wang_etal_19Neural}, Network Pruning (NP) \cite{liu2018fine}, STRIP \cite{Gao_etal_19Strip}, Neural Attention Distillation (NAD) \cite{li2021neural}, and Februus \cite{doan2020februus} are representative for five different types of defenses and are carefully analyzed in Section~\ref{par:Baseline-Defenses-Setup}.
 DeepInspect \cite{chen2019deepinspect}, MESA \cite{qiao2019defending} improve upon NC by synthesizing a distribution of triggers for each class instead of just a single one.
 TABOR \cite{guo2019tabor} adds more regularization losses to NC to better handle large and scattered triggers.
-STS \cite{harikumar2020scalable} restores triggers by minimizing a novel loss function which is the pairwise difference between the class probabilities of two random synthesized Trojan images.
+STS \cite{harikumar2020scalable} restores triggers by minimizing a novel loss function which is the pairwise difference between the class probabilities of two random synthetic Trojan images.
 This makes STS independent of the number of classes and more efficient than NC on datasets with many classes.
 ABS \cite{Liu_etal_19Abs} is a quite complicated defense inspired by brain stimulation.
 It analyzes all neurons in the classifier $\Classifier$ to find ``compromised'' ones and use these neurons to validate whether $\Classifier$ is attacked or not.
 DL-TND \cite{wang2020practical}, B3D \cite{dong2021black} focus on detecting Trojan-infected models in case validation data are limited.
-However, all the aforementioned defenses derived from NC still make the same ``input-agnostic trigger'' and ``single target class'' assumptions as NC, and hence, are supposed to be ineffective against attacks that break these assumptions such as input-aware \cite{nguyen2020input,nguyen2021wanet} and all-target attacks.
+However, all the aforementioned defenses derived from NC still make the same ``input-agnostic trigger'' and ``single target class'' assumptions as NC, and hence, are supposed to be ineffective against attacks that break these assumptions such as input-specific \cite{nguyen2020input,nguyen2021wanet} and all-target attacks.
 Activation Clustering \cite{chen2018detecting} and Spectral Signatures \cite{Tran_etal_18Spectral} regard hidden activations as a clue to detect Trojan samples from BadNet \cite{gu2017badnets}.
 They base on an empirical observation that the hidden activations of Trojan samples and clean samples of the target class usually form distinct clusters in the hidden activation space.
 These defenses are of the same kind as STRIP and are not applicable to all-target attacks.
-Mode Connectivity Repair (MCR) \cite{zhao2020bridging} and Attention Distillation (AD) \cite{li2021neural} belong to the class of pruning/fine-tuning methods like NP.
-MCR mitigates Trojans by choosing an interpolated model near the two end points of a parametric path connecting a Trojan model and its fine-tuned version.
-The path's parameters are learned using provided clean data.
-Nguyen et al. \cite{nguyen2020input} applied MCR to InpAwAtk and observed that the corresponding interpolated models have roughly similar clean and Trojan accuracies.
-It means MCR is not effective against InpAwAtk because if we pick an interpolated model for low Trojan accuracy, this model will have low clean accuracy too.
-AD regards a fine-tuned Trojan model as a teacher and fine-tunes the original Trojan model again with a so-called ``attention distillation'' from the teacher.
-AD was shown to be better than MCR but has only been tested against standard Trojan attacks.
+Mode Connectivity Repair (MCR) \cite{zhao2020bridging} mitigates Trojans by choosing an interpolated model near the two end points of a parametric path connecting a Trojan model and its fine-tuned version.
+MCR was shown to be defeated by InpAwAtk in \cite{nguyen2020input}.
+Adversarial Neuron Pruning (ANP) \cite{wu2021adversarial} leverages adversarial learning to find compromised neurons for pruning.
+Our AIF is different from ANP in the sense that we use adversarial learning to train an entire generator $\Generator$ for filtering input instead of pruning neurons.